vsariola/sointu/README.md

 Future goals
 ------------

-  - **Support for mac**.
-This should be rather easy, as all the macros are designed for cross-platform support, but as I don't have a mac, I cannot test this.
   - **Find a more general solution for skipping opcodes / early outs**.
 It's probably a new opcode "skip" that skips from the opcode to the next out in case the signal entering skip and the signal leaving out are both close to